Black Forest Cake Dip

 For this dark chocolate dip, the ingredient you want to be careful of is the cake mix.
 Plus, the whipped cream used in this recipe won’t hold up that far in advance.

 When making this dip, you’ll notice that the consistency of the dip will change significantly once the milk is added to the dry mixes.
 That’s because adding the milk starts the process of the cake mix absorbing any available moisture.
-The idea is that this moisture will come from the milk.
 This means that the dip will continue to thicken a bit even after you’re done mixing.

-Because of this, if you plan to make this dip in advance, I recommend keeping an eye on the consistency before serving.
-If you find that it’s too thick, try adding anywhere from one to three tablespoons of milk.
-You’ll likely need access to a stand or hand mixer to get this done, so be sure that’s part of your plans.
+- Keeping an eye on the consistency of the dip before serving.
+If you find that it’s too thick, try mixing in anywhere from one to three tablespoons of milk.
+Keep in mind you may need access to an electric mixer to do this.

-To freeze this dip: Add prepared dip to a bowl with a sealable lid.
-Secure lid and store in the freezer for up to one month.
-Do not freeze cherries; just keep them in their jar in a cabinet until ready to use.
-Before serving, allow dip to unfreeze in the refrigerator for one to two days, then allow dip to soften at room temperature before serving.
-If dip seems too firm, try mixing a tablespoon of milk (up to a maximum of three tablespoons).
+Before serving, allow dip to thaw in the refrigerator for one to two days, then let dip soften at room temperature about 30 minutes before serving.
+If dip seems too firm, try mixing in a tablespoon of milk (up to a maximum of three tablespoons).

-Below are some of my best suggestions.
-I personally feel this dip does best with mini chocolate chips, but any of the following options would be good, too!
+Below are some of my best suggestions to serve with this dip.
+I personally feel it goes best with mini chocolate chip cookies, but any of the following options would be good, too!